yuvallanger/strife-plot/article.md

-Stochastic cellular automata simulations were used to investigate social interactions in bacteria, in which a lattice of abstract cells compete with their immediate neighbours according to the state of their microenvironment, thus mimicking a kind of biofilm. [?]
+Stochastic cellular automata simulations were used to investigate social interactions in bacteria, in which a lattice of abstract cells compete with their immediate neighbours according to the state of their microenvironment, thus mimicking a kind of limited infinite island model. [?]
 The model used had only one pherotype [is it the QS system as a whole or the signal itself?] of quorum sensing, examining the existence or loss of signal, receptor or public goods genes, while leaving the effects of multi-lingual quorum sensing systems.
 (Czaran et el.
 2009).